wayne1116/CompilerDesign-course/README.md

 ## Project
 **● Project 1:** Write a lexical analyzer "mylexer.g" file to choose the a set of language features.

 **● Project 2:** Write a syntax analyzer "myparser.g" file to decide the set of language feature.

 **● Project 3:** Implement a C interpreter.

-**● Project 4:** Write a "myCompiler.g" file to generate the Jasmin assembly code. &nbsp;Input 1, 2, 3 will be the testing files to check the defined tokens.
+**● Project 4:** Write a "myC.g" to generate x86 code (.s files) for executing C codes on my own compiler.
+　　　　　&nbsp;Input 1, 2, 3 will be the testing files to check if the error detection works.